abattenhouse/ncov/docs/src/tutorial/build-with-reference-data.rst

    nextstrain view auspice/

 Navigate to ``http://127.0.0.1:4000/ncov/default-build``.
-The resulting phylogeny should look something like this:
+The resulting :term:`docs.nextstrain.org:dataset` should show a phylogeny of ~200 sequences:

 .. figure:: ../images/build-with-reference-data.png
    :alt: Phylogenetic tree from the "build with reference data" tutorial section as visualized in Auspice